 - business and economic recovery

-Sue Jamieson is the Executive Director – Recovery Engagement and Operations.
+Sue Jamieson is the Executive Director – Regional Coordination and Operations Division.

-The Recovery Engagement and Operations Division (REO) comprises Operations (including the Clean-up and Short-Term Modular Housing programs and Hubs establishment), Community Engagement, Donations and our Regional Recovery Teams in East Gippsland and the North East.
+The Regional Coordination and Operations Division comprises Operations (including the Clean-up and Short-Term Modular Housing programs and Hubs establishment), Community Engagement, Donations, Residential Rebuild and our Regional Recovery Teams in the South East, South West, North East and North West.

-REO Division plays a critical role in being embedded in the community, coordinating support services, donation and philanthropic coordination, guiding and supporting the Community Recovery Committee network, working closely with the local and federal government in the field and delivering flagship programs of Clean-up, Short Term Modular Housing and the Community Hub network.
+The Regional Coordination and Operations Division plays a critical role in being embedded in the community, coordinating support services, donation and philanthropic coordination, guiding and supporting the Community Recovery Committee network, working closely with local and federal government in the field and delivering flagship programs of Clean-up, Short Term Modular Housing and the Community Hub network.